MahkamtashRahimi/Demo-repo5/ReaMe1.md

 ## Local Development

-1. Open index.html in your browser. ok.
+1. Open index.html in your browser.
+You have to do this.